Digital Nomad Life in Taiwan

 When we asked people living in Taiwan about club and activities where newcomers can meet others, they responded:

 "There are a number of bars (Pubs) in either Taipei, Taichung or Kaosiung where foreigners and Taiwanese young locals hang out.
-Otherwise, you can try enrolling in a University to study Chinese; there are opportunities to meet others in such an environment," explained one expat living in Taichung, Taiwan.
+Otherwise, you can try enrolling in a University to study Chinese; there are opportunities to meet others in such an environment," explained one foreigner living in Taichung, Taiwan.

 What is life like in Taiwan?